-The decreases in general obligation bonds payable, certificates of participation payable, and capital leases payable were due to scheduled principal repayments during fiscal year 2020, along with the bond refunding discussed previously.
-The difference in the net pension and OPEB liabilities reflects the changes in the District's proportionate share of the state-wide PERA and TRA pension plans, along with changes in the District's pension and OPEB plans.
+The increases in general obligation bonds payable, unamortized premiums, and capital leases payable were due to the issuance of two new bonds during fiscal year 2021, as discussed previously, and a new capital lease agreement entered into for Apple iPads.
+The differences in the net/total pension and OPEB liabilities reflect the changes in the District's proportionate share of the state-wide PERA and TRA pension plans, along with changes in the District's pension and OPEB plans.

-The state limits the amount of general obligation debt the District can issue to 15.0 percent of the market value of all taxable property within the District's corporate limits (see Table 8).
+The state limits the amount of general obligation debt the District can issue at 15.0 percent of the market value of all taxable property within the District's corporate limits (see Table 8).

-Table 8 Limitations on Debt
+Table 8Limitations on Debt

-District's market value Limit rate \$ 10,497,608,075 15.0%
+District's market value Limit rate \$ 10,774,411,075

-Legal debt limit \$ 1,574,641,211
+Legal debt limit \$ 1,616,161,661